Colombian ELN rebels behind car bomb that killed 21: defense minister

 The last major attack was in January 2018 when the ELN, the biggest rebel group that remains active, detonated a bomb in the northern port city of Barranquilla, killing five police officers and injuring dozens.

-The ELN, founded by radical Catholic priests has fought more than a dozen government’s since it formed in 1964.
+The ELN, founded by radical Catholic priests, has fought more than a dozen government’s since it formed in 1964.

-ELN rebel Ricardo Andres Carvajal Salgar has been captured, Martinez also said.
+Following intercepted telephone calls, ELN rebel Ricardo Andres Carvajal Salgar was captured overnight, Martinez also said.

 Reporting by Luis Jaime Acosta and Helen Murphy; Editing by Raissa Kasolowsky and Jeffrey Benkoe